A Search-free DOA Estimation Algorithm for Coprime Arrays: Introduction

-Coprime signal processing has recently been studied in \cite{pal2011coprime,vaidyanathan2011sparse,vaidyanathan2011theory}.
-It has been shown that coprime processing allows us to sample a signal sparsely and estimate the parameters of the signal at a higher resolution \cite{vaidyanathan2011sparse}.
-The parameters can be the frequencies of temporal signals or the DOA's of spatial signals.
-A coprime array consists of multiple ULAs with different inter-element spacings that are mutually coprime.
-Although the DOA estimation with ULAs has been thoroughly studied, there has not been much work for designing special algorithms that take advantage of the \emph{partial} uniform linear structure of coprime arrays.
+The DOA estimation with ULAs has been thoroughly studied, but there has not been much work for designing special algorithms that take advantage of the \emph{partial} uniform linear structure of coprime arrays.
 In \cite{pal2011coprime}, the authors apply the MUSIC algorithm to coprime processing, where they mainly consider the problem from the perspective of degree of freedom, i.e., how many signals the coprime array can identify.
 To achieve additional degree of freedom with coprime arrays, that is, to enhance the rank of the covariance matrix of the received signal, they propose the use of spatial smoothing.
 Nevertheless, the proposed method is not search-free, and its accuracy and computational complexity have not been investigated in detail.
+In \cite{Negusse20122254}, where processing of time series is addressed, the authors use an iterative method to search for the optimal frequency.
+Although it is search-free, it does not use the coprime property and it cannot handle the case of multiple signals.

-In this paper, we address the problem of DOA estimation with coprime arrays with the emphasis on estimation accuracy and computational complexity.
+In this paper, we address the problem of DOA estimation with coprime arrays with the emphasis on reduced computational complexity while preserving estimation accuracy.
 We propose a search-free method that exploits the uniform linear structure of the subarrays of the coprime arrays.
 Considering that the DOA estimation using ULAs is fast and accurate, we first estimate the DOA for each subarray separately.
-Since the inter-element distance for each subarray is larger than half-wavelength of the signal, ambiguity is present and as a result, the DOA's cannot be uniquely determined.
+Since the inter-element distance for each subarray is larger than half-wavelength of the signal, ambiguity is present and as a result, the DOAs cannot be uniquely determined.
 To resolve the ambiguity, we use a projection-like method that combines the estimates from different subarrays, where the correctness of the estimate is guaranteed as a consequence of the coprimeness.

 The paper is organized as follows.
 In Section 2, we introduce the model and briefly review the DOA estimation with ULAs.
 The proposed algorithm is discussed in detail in Section 3 and the numerical experiments are presented in Section 4.
-Section 5 provides final remarks.
+Section 5 provides final remarks.\footnote{An earlier version of this paper can be found at http://arxiv.org/abs/1301.4155.}

 We use the following notation: $(\cdot)^{\top}$ and $(\cdot)^{{\rm H}}$ denote the transpose and the conjugate transpose, respectively; $\mathbb{C}$ refers to the complex space; $\delta_{k,l}$ signifies the Kronecker delta; $\mathbb{E}(\cdot)$ stands for the expectation operator; and $\textrm{tr}\{\bf A\}$ is the trace of the matrix ${\bf A}$.